willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

          push_front(), push_back_2()

-2.4.6 Names of related functions, such as methods for a class, **should**
-      follow the same style.
+2.5.6 Names of related functions, such as methods for a class, **should** follow the same style.

-      **Exceptions: While consistency is important, name style may be mixed when it makes sense to do so.
+      **Exception:** While consistency is important, name style may be mixed when it makes sense to do so.
 For example, most methods for a class may follow camelCase style.
 But, that same class may also contain methods that follow pot_hole style if those methods perform operations that are